yairyaakov/OS_EX3/README.md

     5

-3. analyze the required data:
+3. Analyze the required data:

-2a. list is faster than deque.
+2a.
+List is faster than deque.

    To run the program: